-We have an expression in Russian, “Ne les v chuzoy monastur so svoim ystavom.”That means, "Try not to change anything in your new home."
+We have an expression in Ukrainian, “Ne les v chuzoy monastur so svoim ystavom.”That means, "Try not to change anything in your new home."
 Instead, try to adapt and make things as comfortable as possible for yourself and for the people around you.
 As you know, I try to feed my family the healthiest food I can.
 Even on holidays or other occasions when people tend to eat more junky food, I try to come up with healthy options.
 I love America and have great respect for this country, so I never substitute iconic American food items for holidays like the Fourth of July or Thanksgiving.
 I try to have all traditional American food around, however I still make it as healthy as I can.

 As you know, the Fourth of July is right around the corner, and you have to have hamburgers for the Fourth, right?
 And if you have hamburgers, you also need buns.
 Now, I know it can be popular to skip the bun.
 I, myself, skip the hamburger bun at most potlucks and cookouts because I don't want any junk in my body.
 However!
 These buns are totally the exception.
 They are not bad for you!
 These buns are probiotic, which means they are full of good bacteria that help you digest your food.
 So please EAT YOUR HAMBURGER BUN!